Working with source code

 npm install

-This will transpile the SDK src files into a /lib
+This transpiles the SDK src files into a /lib folder.

 npm run build